If you are tasked with finding the best tool for optimize your IT organization, you have your work cut out for you.

 In a good analytic modeling tool, formulas based on queuing theory are used to mathematically calculate processing times and delays.
-This type of modeling is much quicker and not nearly as tedious to set up, and the results can be just as accurate as with simulation modeling.
+This type of modeling is much quicker—and not nearly as tedious to set up.
+The results can be just as accurate as simulation modeling results.

 When the process of selecting and contextualizing data isn’t automated, you must rely heavily on the skills of the analyst doing the work and run the risk of making mistakes.
 Without automation, it becomes extremely easy to miss important data and get inaccurate projections of future needs.

 Automated predictive analytics are what capacity planners will find most useful in their day-to-day monitoring of applications and systems, keeping a constant eye on the predicted performance of large numbers of infrastructure elements serving applications and business services.